This article has been updated. It is accurate as of 9/23/20.

 Advantages: Due to its dense cross linking, Heresite P-413 can provide high levels of corrosion resistance even when applied as thin film.
 Heresite also holds an ANSI 51 certification for non-contact food zones, while also providing resistance to a multitude of chemicals.

-Tradeoffs: The added step can contribute to increased lead time (around 12 days compared to e-coat’s 7).
-Heresite coatings are typically thicker than e-coat, with a dry film thickness of 1.0 to 3.0 mils compared to 0.6 to 1.2 mils with e-coat.
+Tradeoffs: The added step can contribute to increased lead time (around 10 days compared to e-coat’s 7, but Heresite does offer expedited options).
+As far as thickness goes, Heresite and E-coat are fairly similar, with each having a dry film thickness of roughly 1 mil.

 Applications: Heresite P-413 is designed for use on components and parts in air conditioning and refrigeration system, especially those that operate in moderate to severely corrosive environments, such as marine and offshore applications, among others.